arcanisgk/docker-lamp-stack/README.md

 1. Download or clone to where you want your project to be.
 2. You should not put this in folders associated with Google Drive or One Drive this causes errors.
 3. Navigate in the directories and go to app->Assets->docker/
-4. Find the .env file, which you will open with your IDE or Reference Code Editor.
+4. Find the `.env` file, which you will open with your IDE or Reference Code Editor.
-5. At this point, in the .env file at the end you will find the environment variables that you must edit to your liking:
+5. At this point, in the `.env` file at the end you will find the environment variables that you must edit to your like:

 ```.dotenv
 COMPOSE_PROJECT_NAME=YourProjectName